NicoOhler/Notes/Psychology/Body Language Cues.md

 			+ did you say/do something wrong?
 			+ are they engaged? curious? sceptic? confused?
 	+ vocal cues
-		+ accidental question
+		+ avoid accidental questions
 			+ high pitch at sentence end
-			+ avoid them
 			+ especially when proposing something
 			+ often used by liars
-		+ downward inflection
+		+ use downward inflection
 			+ lower intonation at sentence end
 			+ signals that you are serious about something
-	+ signal amplification bias
++ warmth cues
+	+ use if competent but not warm enough
+		+ e.g., too intimidating
+	+ slow triple nod
+		+ signals "tell me more"
-		+
+		+ too fast signals impatience